Why is health and safety important in construction?

 It is vital to keep the health and safety of your workforce at the top of your agenda, and to keep vigilant standards in all areas of construction and the built environment.
 There are many health, safety and wellbeing risks that professionals need to manage, from designing out health and safety risks, to dealing with legionella and other environmental risks, to the complexity of supply chains working together.
 Then there’s managing compliance and meeting local regulations.

-Your health and safety management will impact all organizations who visit the site, carry out operations during the design and build phase, all those who use the building or infrastructure, maintain it, through to those who are responsible for decommissioning or recycling it at the end of its life.
+Your health and safety management will impact all organizations you interact with, from those who visit construction sites, carry out operations during the design, build and operate phases, to those who are responsible for decommissioning or recycling building or infrastructure projects

-Health and safety monitoring systems and policies in the workplace also need to be created and managed.
-Core elements to effectively managing for health and safety are:
+Health and safety monitoring systems and policies in the built environment need to be created and managed.
+The five core elements to effectively managing health and safety are:

-- Formal frameworks can enable companies to manage their health and safety requirements more effectively
+- Formal frameworks to enable companies to manage their health and safety requirements more effectively